Nxqz/Discord-Toolkit/README.md

 #### 1st・Installation (Automated installation)
 ```
-Download the zipfile on github and unzip it
+Download the zipfile and unzip it
 ```

 #### 2nd・Launch the tool